pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 error resetting after download: usb_reset: could not reset device, win error: The system cannot find the file specified.
 ```

 **Note:** The line `Reset via USB Serial Failed!
 Did you select the right serial port?` is expected because the uploader initially looks for a Maple Serial device, which isn't yet available, before failing back to Maple DFU.
+That error only appears the first time and won't appear when re-flashing firmware.
 The final line warning, stating that the device could not be reset, is also expected.

 For subsequent firmware uploads you need only repeat steps 1-3 above, ensuring that you first select the correct COM port, which should be labelled **COMx (Multi 4-in-1 (STM32F103CB))**.